NYU-DataServices/lc-webscraping/_episodes/04-scrapy.md

 we should see that a new directory was created:

 ~~~
-ontariompps/
+ifafaculty/
 ~~~
 {: .output}

 (alongside any other files and directories you had lying around previously).
 Moving into that new directory

 ~~~
-cd ontariompps
+cd ifafaculty
 ~~~
 {: .source}